 - Exporting any commodities, equipment, service, or technical information from the U.S. or moving it between or among countries.
-Technical information can consist of manufacturing processes, product use, commercial and technical expertise, data, or software - Transferring restricted software, technical data, or technology by e-mail, download, fax, service work, meetings, or visits to Bechtel facilities - Discussing with or displaying to foreign nationals (including Bechtel employees) any Bechtel technical data, equipment, or nonpublic information or its application, whether in the U.S. or abroad, either on company or personal business
+Technical information can consist of manufacturing processes, product use, commercial and technical expertise, data, or software - Transferring restricted software, technical data, or technology by e-mail, download, fax, service work, meetings, or visits to Bechtel facilities - Discussing with or displaying to foreign nationals (including Bechtel employees) any Bechtel technical data, equipment, or non-public information or its application, whether in the U.S. or abroad, either on company or personal business

-Additional information about U.S. export control and international sanctions laws can be found in Corporate Policy 105 (Compliance with U.S. Anti-Boycott Law); Legal Instructions 118 (Compliance with U.S. Anti-Boycott Law- Requests and Reporting Requirements) and 121 (Compliance with U.S. Export Control and International Economic Sanctions Regulations); and NS&E Policy 203 (Export Control Regulations); or on the Export/Import site on myBechtel.
+Additional information about U.S. export control and international sanctions laws can be found in Corporate Policy 105 (Compliance with U.S. Anti-Boycott Law); Legal Instructions 118 (Compliance with U.S. Anti-Boycott Law-Requests and Reporting Requirements) and 121 (Compliance with U.S. Export Control and International Economic Sanctions Regulations); and NS&E Policy 203 (Export Control Regulations); or on the Export/Import site on myBechtel.
 If you have questions, consult with the export-import compliance manager in the corporate Procurement organization or contact the Legal Department for advice.

-Corruption, in all forms, is contrary to everything Bechtel stands for.
+orruption, in all forms, is contrary to everything Bechtel stands for.
 As a U.S. company with multiple offices across the globe, Bechtel is committed to full compliance with the U.S. Foreign Corrupt Practices Act ("FCPA"), the U.K. Bribery Act, and all local anti-bribery laws and regulations that prohibit corrupt actions in obtaining or retaining business or obtaining any other improper advantage.

-Engaging in or not reporting behavior that violates, or has the potential to violate, the standards set forth in the FCPA or the other anti-bribery laws and regulations will not be tolerated by Bechtel.
-All employees and anyone working on behalf of Bechtel must
+Engaging in or not reporting behaviour that violates, or has the potential to violate, the standards set forth in the FCPA or the other anti-bribery laws and regulations will not be tolerated by Bechtel.
+All employees and anyone working on behalf of Bechtel must ensure that all interactions and transactions with government officials, their representatives or members of their families, employees of companies that are wholly or partially owned by a government entity, and any other persons are consistent with relevant anti-bribery laws.

-- Comply with all applicable laws and regulations prohibiting payment or giving, or offering to pay or give, anything of value, either directly or indirectly, to a government official, his or her representatives, a family member of a government official, a private individual, or employees of companies wholly or partially owned or controlled by a government entity or any other person - Be aware that Bechtel policy prohibits making facilitating payments; make no payments to ensure or expedite the performance of ministerial or clerical duties by government functionaries - Never allow joint venture or consortium partners, subcontractors, suppliers, agents, consultants, intermediaries, or others to
+- · Comply with all applicable laws and regulations prohibiting payment or giving, or offering to pay or give, anything of value, either directly or indirectly, to a government official, his or her representatives, a family member of a government official, a private individual, or employees of companies wholly or partially owned or controlled by a government entity or any other person - Be aware that Bechtel policy prohibits making facilitating payments; make no payments to ensure or expedite the performance of ministerial or clerical duties by government functionaries - Never allow joint venture or consortium partners, subcontractors, suppliers, agents, consultants, intermediaries, or others to make prohibited payments on Bechtel's